packet0x/About-my-mac-UI/README.md

 ## Note

-I SET THE WRONG IMAGE SO YOUR FOOL CAN BE DEFECTIVE EASILY LOLOLOL
+I PUT THE IMAGE WRONG SO YOUR JOKE MAY BE EXPOSED EASYIL LOLOLOL

 ## License